Is a Medicare Savings Program the Same as Medicaid?

 Additional Assistance Beyond MSP: Extra Help and Medicaid

-While MSPs provide significant financial relief, there are other forms of assistance available to low-income Medicare beneficiaries.
-One such program is Extra Help, a Medicare initiative designed to assist individuals with limited income and resources in reducing or eliminating costs associated with Part D, which offers prescription drug coverage.
+While some MSPs could potentially provide financial relief, there may be other forms of assistance available to low-income Medicare beneficiaries.
+One such program might be Extra Help, a Medicare initiative that has been designed to assist individuals with limited income and resources in potentially reducing or eliminating costs that may be associated with Part D, which offers prescription drug coverage.

-To apply for the Extra Help program, individuals can complete an online application through the Social Security Administration’s website.
-The assistance provided is based on an individual’s income and assets.
-The program provides substantial assistance with prescription drug costs by:
+To apply for the Extra Help program, individuals can call 1-833-641-4938 (TTY 711), Mon-Fri 8 am-9 pm EST. The assistance provided will likely be based on an individual’s income and assets.
+The program may also provide substantial assistance with prescription drug costs by potentially:

 • Waiving premiums for the drug plan